-Summit Global Investments, LLC ("Summit" or the "Adviser") is a limited liability company registered with the State of Utah in October 2010.
+Summit Global Investments, LLC ("Summit" or the "Adviser"), located at 620 South Main Street, Bountiful, Utah 84010, is a limited liability company registered with the State of Utah in October 2010.
 The Adviser is 100% privately-owned and is controlled by David Harden.

 Advisory Agreement with the Company.
 The Adviser renders advisory services to the U.S. Large Cap Equity Fund and U.S. Small Cap Equity Fund pursuant to an Investment Advisory Agreement dated as of February 28, 2012.
 The Adviser renders advisory services to the Global Equity Fund pursuant to an Investment Advisory Agreement (the Investment Advisory Agreements are together referred to as the "Advisory Agreement"), dated as of March 24, 2017.
 Prior to March 24, 2017, the Adviser rendered advisory services pursuant to an Interim Investment Advisory Agreement for the period from January 1, 2017 to March 24, 2017.
-Prior to January 1, 2017, another investment adviser managed the Global Equity Fund.
+Prior to January 1, 2017, another investment advisor managed the Global Equity Fund.
+The Adviser renders advisory services to the Small Cap Core Fund pursuant to an Investment Advisory Agreement (the Investment Advisory Agreements are together referred to as the "Advisory Agreement"), dated as of My 14, 2021.
+Prior to May 14, 2021, the Adviser rendered advisory services pursuant to an Interim Investment Advisory Agreement for the period from March 15, 2021 to May 14, 2021.
+Prior to May 14, 2021, another investment adviser managed the Small Cap Core Fund.

 Subject to the supervision of the Board, the Adviser will provide for the overall management of the Funds including (i) the provision of a continuous investment program for the Funds, including investment research and management with respect to all securities, investments, cash and cash equivalents, (ii) the determination from time to time of the securities and other investments to be purchased, retained, or sold by the Funds, and (iii) the placement from time to time of orders for all purchases and sales of securities and other investments made for the Funds.
 The Adviser will provide the services rendered by it in accordance with each Fund's investment objective, restrictions and policies as stated in the Prospectus and in this SAI.
-The Adviser will not be liable for any error of judgment, mistake of law, or for any loss suffered by the Funds in connection with the performance of the Advisory Agreement, except a loss resulting from a breach of fiduciary duty with respect to the receipt of compensation for services or a loss resulting from willful misfeasance, bad faith or gross negligence on the part of the Advisor in the performance of its duties, or from reckless disregard of its obligations and duties under the Advisory Agreement.
+The Adviser will not be liable for any error of judgment, mistake of law, or for any loss suffered by the Funds in connection with the performance of the Advisory Agreement, except a loss resulting from a breach of fiduciary duty with respect to the receipt of compensation for services or a loss resulting from willful misfeasance, bad faith or gross negligence on the part of the Advisory Agreement.